Greg Green: Telecommunications industry beginnings

 Green began his technology industry ventures when he formed Tel-West, a telecommunications provider of telecommunications services (a competitive access provider), in 1984.
-In 1995, Tel-West was acquired by NEXTLINK, a Craig McCaw owned organization.
+In 1995, Tel-West was acquired by NEXTLINK, an organization owned by Craig McCaw.
 Green was an early pioneer of competitive local exchange carriers, or CLECs, after the Telecommunications Act of 1996.
-As President of NEXTLINK Washington, now Communications, Green was a part of the senior management team that took NEXTLINK public and raising $400 million in 1997.
+As President of NEXTLINK Washington, which later became Communications, Green was a member of the senior management team that took NEXTLINK public and raising $400 million in 1997.

 After spending three more years with NEXTLINK, Green left in 1998 to found a new company, OneEighty Communications.
 OneEighty Communications was founded in an effort to bring telecom services to underserved markets with populations of less than 500,000.
-Avista Corporation saw the value in it and purchased a majority share 6 months after Green started the company.
+Avista Corporation saw the value in it and purchased a majority share 6 months after Green founded the company.
 It was later renamed Avista Communications.
-Green stayed on with Avista Communications as its President and CEO until Avista Corp decided to sell the telecom section of its company in 2001.
+Green remained with Avista Communications as its president and CEO until Avista Corp decided to sell the telecom section of its company in 2001.

 He continued his work in the telecom industry by purchasing CLEC assets in the Northwest from Avista Communications.
 Those were later sold to Eschelon Telecom now a part of Integra Telecom.